 A very important point is that you might want to communicate the same event to multiple destination microservices that are subscribed to the same event.
 For that, you can use the Publish/Subscribe messaging based on event-driven communication, as shown in image X-XX.
-This Pub/Subs mechanism is not exclusive to the microservice architecture, it is similar to the way Bounded-Contexts in Domain-Driven Design should communicate or the way you propagate updates from the "writes-
+This Pub/Subs mechanism is not exclusive to the microservice architecture, it is similar to the way Bounded-Contexts in Domain-Driven Design should communicate or the way you propagate updates from the "writesdatabase" to the "reads-database" in CQRS (Command and Query Responsibility Segregation) architectural approach so you can have eventual consistency between multiple data sources across your distributed system.